The food of love: Do these 10 popular aphrodisiac foods really work?

 In Ancient Greece, Hippocrates advised that lentils were the food to promote potency.1 In the Late Middle Ages, scholars believed that warm, moist foods like egg yolks could enhance amorous feelings (while cold foods like cucumber would ‘’extinguish lust’’).2 And, to increase his virility, legendary lover Casanova is said to have routinely breakfasted on as many as 50 oysters at a time.3

-Throughout history, humankind has had an ongoing love-affair with romantic dinners and aphrodisiac foods, with everything from sparrow brains to potatoes being championed as the perfect fare to give would-be lovers a boost in the bedroom.4 Even today we’re not immune: commonly touted aphrodisiacs include everything from oysters to alcohol.
+Throughout history, humankind has had an ongoing love-affair with romantic dinners and aphrodisiac foods, with everything from sparrow brains to potatoes being championed as the perfect fare to give would-be lovers a boost in the bedroom.4 Even today we’re not immune: foods like chocolate go hand in hand with love and commonly touted aphrodisiacs include everything from oysters to alcohol.

 But do any of these aphrodisiac foods actually work?
 We looked at the scientific evidence for and against 10 popular aphrodisiacs to find out whether there is a dish that can truly be called ‘the food of love’ – or whether these erotic eats are really just big plates of placebo.

 10 popular aphrodisiac foods: do they actually work?